Navyaraman/Navyaraman/README.md

 # Welcome to My GitHub Space! 🌟

-Hi, I’m **Navya PS** – a data scientist and software developer dedicated to turning data into actionable insights and tackling complex challenges with innovative solutions.
+Hi, I’m **Navya P S** – a data scientist and software developer dedicated to turning data into actionable insights and tackling complex challenges with innovative solutions.

 ## 🚀 What I Do

-I specialize in **machine learning** and **data science**, with a focus on leveraging advanced techniques to solve real-world problems.
+I specialize in **machine learning** and **Artificial Intelligence**, with a focus on leveraging advanced techniques to solve real-world problems.
 My work involves developing systems that enhance understanding and predictions based on complex data structures and optimizing real-time data processing.

 ### 🔍 My Current Adventures